Oct 10, 2014

 the park or an outright gift to help accomplish the project of your choice.

-We have entered into a agreement with Petersburg for coverage by a contract Sheriff.
+We have entered into a agreement with Petersburg for coverage by a contract Sheriff for the last 10 months.
 How do you think this is working?
 Have you noticed anymore coverage?
 Please call me with comments.

 We need your support to keep moving forward.